Modern Slavery Statement

 Awareness

-Silicon Practice has raised awareness of modern slavery issues by sending an email that is focused specifically on modern slavery to all our staff, which explains:
+Silicon Practice has raised awareness of modern slavery issues by communicating with staff internally on modern slavery and outlining:

 • Our commitment in the fight against modern slavery